 Belong to the same church, trade union or other association

-Organisations, as well as individuals, can now become members
+Organisations, as well as individuals, can now join up

 Search 450 unions online.
 Use ABCUL's Find Your Credit Union website, which does exactly what it says on the tin.
 You can search by postcode, employment type, or other organisations that you think may have a union.